 Triple Whale's Shopify App Store entry tier starts around $129/month and scales with order volume.
 The feature set is closer to Polar's than Lifetimely's — multi-touch attribution, server-side pixel, AI dashboards — but priced as a step down from Polar.

-For POD specifically, Triple Whale handles supplier costs more flexibly than Polar but less precisely than PodVector or Lifetimely.
+For POD specifically, Triple Whale handles supplier costs more flexibly than Polar but less precisely than PodVector AI or Lifetimely.

 How to decide for your POD store